lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 5   | RXD       | receive line
 6   | DTR       | not connected

-This configuration is compatible with USB to serial converters made by FTDI, Sparkfun, and many others.
+This connector is compatible with USB-to-serial converters made by FTDI, Sparkfun, and many others.

 The [UART Communication Protocol](#uart-communication-protocol) runs